 Living Energy Saver VIC

 Here is the price for the Red Energy Living Energy Saver in VIC.
 This cost is based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 See here for further information on the VDO, which in this comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff, meaning that the VDO is $1,334/year.
 Use our comparison tool for a specific comparison.
-These are products from a referral partner†.
+This is a product from a referral partner†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Whilst Red Energy Rewards can deliver great value to its customers, it’s limited to those within Victoria and New South Wales.
 This is because, to be eligible for the incentive program, you have to be on the Living Energy Saver plan, which isn’t on offer in QLD and SA.
 Instead, QLD and SA residents have access to the Easy Saver plan, which much like the Living Energy Saver plan offers a 10% pay on time discount, but doesn’t offer the rewards.